 Businesses and Skyscrapers

 In contrast to the gleaming silver skyscrapers that dominate downtown Minneapolis, downtown St. Paul has older, brownstone office buildings and towers, many in the art deco style.
 The tallest building in downtown St. Paul is the Wells Fargo Place building, at 471 feet tall.
 The most recognizable is the First National Bank Building on Fourth Street: it's the 1930s skyscraper with the red "1st" sign on the roof.
 The Ramsey County courthouse's plain exterior belies the magnificent art deco interior.

 An atrium rising several floors is clad in black marble, showcasing the gigantic God of Peace Statue.

 Arts, Theater, and Opera

 Museums in downtown St. Paul include the impressive Science Museum of Minnesota and the popular Minnesota Children's Museum.
 The fascinating Minnesota History Center documents the state's history and residents.
-Rice Park, opposite the Landmark Center, hosts Winter Carnival events, and has sculptures of F. Scott Fitzgerald, and Charles Schultz's Peanuts characters.
+Rice Park, opposite the Landmark Center, hosts Winter Carnival events and has sculptures of F. Scott Fitzgerald, and Charles Schultz's Peanuts characters.
 Mears Park is another attractive park and has free concerts on summer evenings.
 The Rivercentre hosts conventions, festivals and music events.
-As St. Paul is the state capital of Minnesota, the Minnesota State Capitol is in downtown St. Paul.

 Eating and Drinking